 DigiByte is a blockchain platform built on an open-source and peer-to-peer network that rivals available options with improved features and general ease of use.
-Providing services through its Proof of Work (PoW) blockchain and the DGB coin, the DigiByte platform offers digital asset, decentralized application (dapp), smart contract, and secure authentication services to users.
+Providing services through its Proof of Work (PoW) blockchain and the DGB coin, the DigiByte platform offers digital asset, decentralized application (dapp), Script-based smart contract, and secure authentication services to users.

 DigiByte prides itself as a decentralized network that operates without excessive internal or external control.
 The blockchain combines security and scalability features that make it easy for users to launch applications, handle payments, issue assets, and protect their digital identities.